0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

 • To complete this phase in 1 week

-• The availability of stakeholders, so that the approvals amd reviews will not be delayed
+• The availability of stakeholders, so that the approvals and reviews will not be delayed

 • Legacy constraints